Posušje

+It lies in the Posuško polje, at an altitude of 675 m, at the intersection of the road from Split and Imotski in Croatia towards Tomislavgrad and Mostar.

 Name

-The name Posušje is derived from suša (Serbo-Croatian for drought).
+The name Posušje is derived from suša (Croatian for drought).
 The area of Posušje was historically a dry area with water-supply problems.
-The problem was solved by building an artificial lake in Tribistovo in 1989.
+The problem was solved by building an artificial Tribistovo Lake in 1989.